 Shah said that despite the perception that synthetic marijuana is a safe alternative to marijuana, it is quite dangerous, as evidenced by the severe bleeding cases.
 The Illinois Department of Public Health reported at least 38 bleeding eye or ear cases in a two-week period, according to Newsweek.
 Most of the cases were reported in the Chicago area.
 As of Wednesday, that number had risen to 70.

 Shah said that synthetic marijuana often contains chemicals like rat poison, unbeknownst to the consumer.
-Patients suffered from several side effects, including coughing up blood, urinating blood, bleeding eyes, bleeding ears, severe nosebleeds, and bleeding gums.
+Consumers suffered from several side effects, including coughing up blood, urinating blood, bleeding eyes, bleeding ears, severe nosebleeds, and bleeding gums.

 The Washington Post reported that one pharmaceutical company that makes synthetic marijuana and had once donated $500,000 dollars to an anti-marijuana legalization group has now applied for and received a Bulk Manufacturer of Controlled Substances license.
 Insys Manufacturing funded an anti-marijuana legalization campaign in 2016 and is now planning to manufacture synthetic marijuana in bulk.